neurips25-eai/neurips25-eai.github.io/technical_report.md

 ## Writing Tips

+### Aim for High Quality

+Since all submissions will be made public on OpenReview, treat this as an opportunity to produce a polished, professional research paper:
+- Write clearly and professionally—this will be part of your public academic portfolio
+- Ensure thorough proofreading and editing before submission
+- Use high-quality figures and well-formatted tables
+- Follow academic writing best practices
+- Consider this as practice for future conference submissions

 ### Be Clear and Specific
 - Describe your method in enough detail for reproducibility
 - Use figures and diagrams to illustrate your approach